pingcap/tidb-insight/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        The directory to store output data of TiDB Insight, any existing file will be overwritten without futher confirmation.
+                        The directory to store output data of TiDB Insight.
+                        Any existing file will be overwritten without futher confirmation.
   -p, --perf            Collect trace info using perf.
 Disabled by default.
-  --pid PID             PID of process to run perf on, if `-p/--perf` is not
+  --pid PID             PID of process to run perf on.
+If `-p`/`--perf` is not
                         set, this value will not take effect.
-Multiple PIDs can be set by using more than one --pid argument.
+Multiple PIDs can be set by using more than one `--pid` argument.
                         `None` by default which means the whole system.
   --tidb-proc           Collect perf data for PD/TiDB/TiKV processes instead
                         of the whole system.